Lionel Fatton, PhD

 Faculty, Diplomatic Negotiation, Patent Law

-Carlo Maria Marenghi is the legal advisor of the Holy See Permanent Mission to the United Nations and specialized agencies in Geneva.
-Marenghi is a Doctor suma con laude in International Law with the Pontificial Lateran University in The Vatican City.
-His doctoral thesis analyzed the TRIPS provisions in the LDCs and their impact on the national juridical systems.
-Marenghi has written extensively and published on health, trade, IP, labor and human rights including from the perspective of the social doctrine of the Catholic Church.
-Marenghi was born in Avellino, Italy and he has lived in Geneva since 2009 when he started working with the Permanent Mission of the Holy See.
+Carlo Maria Marenghi is a civil servant of the Secretariat of State of the Holy See.
+Marenghi is a Doctor summa cum laude in International Law with the Pontifical Lateran University .
+His doctoral thesis analysed the TRIPS provisions in the LDCs and their impact on the national juridical systems.
+Mr. Marenghi has written extensively and published on health, trade, IP, labor and human rights including from the perspective of the social doctrine of the Catholic Church.
+Since 2020 he has held the position of adjunct professor with the Pontifical Lateran University in the Peace Sciences Department.
+Marenghi was born in Avellino, Italy and spent 15 years working as legal advisor for the Permanent Mission of the Holy See to the United Nations in Geneva and the World Trade Organization.

 Books